-DIRECTIONS FROM THE EDINBURGH INTEGRATION JOINT BOARD Reference number TRC

-Reference number TBC

-Does this direction N/A

-supersede, vary or

-revoke an existing

-direction?

-If yes, please

-provide reference

-number of existing

-direction

-Approval date

-Services / functions Intermediate care, Hospital Based Complex Clinical Care (HBCCC) and Care Homes
+DIRECTIONS FROM THE EDINBURGH INTEGRATION JOINT BOARD Reference number TBC Does this direction N/A supersede, vary or revoke an existing direction?
+If yes, please provide reference number of existing direction Approval date Intermediate care, Hospital Based Complex Clinical Care (HBCCC) and Care Homes Services / functions covered Full text of direction a.

-covered

-Full text of direction a.
 Decommission the residential care model provided at Drumbrae Care Home and direct the re-provisioning of Hospital Based Complex Clinical Care (HBCCC) services within that facility b.
-Decommission intermediate care beds currently provided at the remaining wards at Liberton Hospital direct the re-provisioning of these within a reconfigured number of beds within the remaining HBCCC estate c.
+Decommission intermediate care beds currently provided at the remaining wards at Liberton Hospita direct the re-provisioning of these within a reconfigured number of beds within the remaining HBCCC estate c.
 Decommission HBCCC beds provided at Findlay House and Ellen's Glen House and direct the re-provisioning of these within the former residential care home facility in Drumbrae d.
 Commission Intermediate Care beds within the bed base remaining at Ellen's Glen House and Findlay House e.
-Decommission the HBCCC beds provided at Ferryfield House, noting this will enable a withdrawal from the lease at intended break point and decommission the service provided there by October 2023

-Direction to City of Edinburgh Council (a) NHS Lothian (b-e);
+Decommission the HBCCC beds provided at Ferryfield House, noting this will enable a withdrawal from the lease at intended break point and decommission the service provided there by October 2023 City of Edinburgh Council (a) Direction to NHS Lothian (b-e);

-Link to relevant EIJB report / reports
+Link to relevant EIJB

-Budget / finances NHS Lothian City of Edinburgh Council
+report / reports Budget / finances NHS Lothian City of Edinburgh Council

-allocated to carry out the detail £15.4 £7.7
+allocated to carry £15.4 £7.7

+out the detail

-Performance measures ng list monitoring for each bed type considered; es across bed types; care at home / homecare
+Performance measures nitoring for each bed type considered; bed types; care at home / homecare

 Date direction will be reviewed